diroru/domemod/README.md

 ###Motivation

 There is a myriad of websites that offer preview of panoramic media.
-On (are rather past) the brink of VR becoming the next hot medium, you can watch your _gopro_ footage in _youtube_ and on _facebook._ So why another panorama viewer?
+On (are rather past) the brink of VR becoming the next hot medium, you can watch your _gopro_ footage in _youtube_ and on _facebook_ and your panoramic images on _flickr._ So why another »panorama viewer«?
 The motivation is twofold: 1.
 Fill out the space (niche) left by the others, provide a tool, a shortcut which enables hassle-free visualisation of fulldome media.
 2. This is a personal learning project.
 More on that in the history section.

 ###Usage